Toberumono/WRF-Runner/README.md

 #WRF-Runner
 ##What is it?
-This is a Java 8 program that simplifies automatically running predictive WRF simulations.
+This is a Java 8 program that simplifies automatically running WRF simulations.

 ##A Summary of Features